-Staying active for 60 minutes every day is an elementary way for your kids to shine during school.
-Regular physical activity strengthens the immune system, improves sleep and reduces stress.
-So be sure your kids are moving every day—before, during and after school.
+Getting 60 minutes of physical activity each day is an A+ way for your kids to thrive during school.
+Here’s why: Regular physical activity strengthens the immune system, improves sleep and reduces stress.

 - Stretch with your kids in the morning.
 Warm up with some arm circles or toe touches before heading out the door.

 - As long as it’s safe, walk or bike to school.
-Be sure their route has adult crossing guards at every intersection, and always wear a helmet.
+Be sure your child’s route has adult crossing guards at every intersection, and always have them wear a helmet.

 - Chair-obics.
 Students can do leg lifts and stretches while seated in their chairs.